 Tryon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Tryon is a very ethnically-diverse town.
 The people who call Tryon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tryon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Tryon include Irish, English, Scots-Irish, and Scottish.
+Important ancestries of people in Tryon include German, English, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Tryon is English.
 Other important languages spoken here include French and Spanish.